 Consequences of a DUI

-Penalties for a misdemeanor DUI in Illinois are serious enough, including up to $2500 in fines and 364 days in jail with mandatory drug and alcohol classes and treatment costing hundreds of dollars and a permanent criminal record that cannot be expunged.
-Felony DUI can be even more serious, in some cases with mandatory prison time.
-There are, however, collateral consequences to a DUI that go beyond the sentence.
-In addition to driver's license revocation for at least a year upon conviction , CDL license holders, professionals like nurses or lawyers, military servicemen and women, aircraft pilots and others face damaging and far reaching consequences.
+Penalties for a misdemeanor DUI in Illinois are serious, with up to $2500 in fines and 364 days in jail with mandatory drug and alcohol classes and treatment costing hundreds of dollars and a permanent criminal record that cannot be expunged.
+Felony DUI can be even more serious, often with mandatory prison time.
+Collateral consequences to a DUI can go beyond the sentence and affect CDL license holders, professionals like nurses or lawyers, military servicemen and women, aircraft pilots and others.

 Drugs & DUI

 Drunk driving is not the only way to find yourself facing an Illinois DUI.
 Driving or being in actual physical control of a motor vehicle with illegal drugs in your blood or urine is also a DUI in Illinois.
 Drugged driving is becoming even more common, and may even include prescription medications and over-the-counter medication when mixed with alcohol that causes impairment.
 DUI drugs often involves extensive forensic evidence which your Illinois DUI lawyer must know how to address.